I've been promising them to the audience for four...

 So that's where we are today.

-They could alleviate the situation.
+Then the Hollywood types, they could alleviate the situation.

-I mean, that's how many plots, I don't know how many people, but whatever, even if it's even it's 700.
+I don't know how many people, but whatever, even if it's even at 700.

-They're not gonna do that.
+But no, They're not going to do that.

 Let the Hollywood elites do a fundraiser among themselves.

-Maybe five minutes if they really cared.
+Maybe five minutes if they really cared?

-Instead, the newly arrived uh Hispanic gardeners are being urged to break the law by well-known Hollywood elites who show up and then leave.
+Instead, the newly arrived Hispanic gardeners are being urged to break the law by well-known Hollywood elites who show up and then leave.

 Which gives us a perfect lesson in compassion.